Saitej999/Ecom/DEPLOYMENT_GUIDE.md

 3. Create new project

 ### 1.2 Deploy Backend
-1. Connect your GitHub repository
+1. Connect your GitHub repository: `Saitej999/Ecom`
 2. Select the `sb-ecom` folder as root directory
 3. Railway will automatically detect the Java application